An Introduction to Hofstra’s Emergency Response Plan

 The plan, which is provided in its entirety to division leaders across the campus, was drafted by the Hofstra University Public Safety Department in consultation with members of the Nassau County Police Department and the Nassau County Office of Emergency Management as well as members of the Hofstra Administration.

-For more information about Hofstra University’s Department of Public Safety, a highly-trained professional unit of 65 full and part-time staff, recognized by Kroll Risk Consulting Company as a model campus security operation in a recent security audit, as well as safety tips and statistics, please visit Public Safety’s website.
+For more information about Hofstra University’s Department of Public Safety, a highly-trained professional unit of 65 full and part-time staff, as well as safety tips and statistics, please visit Public Safety’s website.

 The Hofstra University Emergency Response Plan is a procedural document for organizing, coordinating and directing available resources toward the control of an emergency.
 The plan includes a chain of command establishing the authority and responsibility of various individuals.
 As with any document of this nature, the plan should be seen as a living text, subject to changes, update and revision as the environment of the University changes.